 Some additional criteria for Austin’s performative utterances, found elsewhere:

-• when the utterance ends up breaking (example given is ‘I pick George’ (when George is not playing))
+‘I pick George’ (when George is not playing)